Dishie2498/gsoc/_posts/2023-07-01-bootstrap.md

 the metric.
 One common approach is to calculate the percentiles of the resampled metric values.
 For example, computing the 5th and 95th percentiles will give a 90% confidence interval.
 These percentiles represent the lower and upper bounds of the confidence interval, respectively.
-### - Compute Confidence Intervals
-With the resampled metric values, we can estimate confidence intervals to quantify the uncertainty associated with the metric.
-One common approach is to calculate the percentiles of the resampled metric values.
-For example, computing the 5th and 95th percentiles will give a 90% confidence interval.
-These percentiles represent the lower and upper bounds of the confidence interval, respectively.

 ### Code for bootci
 #### Step-by-step explanation of the code